 How to apply for a climate change agreement (CCA), information you need to provide when you apply, and charges you will need to pay.

-CCA application process summary
+Application process summary

-When you apply you need to provide information about:
+You need to provide information about:

-- both the specific facility carrying out your eligible process and the site on which it is located
+- the specific facility carrying out your eligible process and the site on which it is located

-- any environmental permits you may have
+- any relevant environmental permits you may have

 - the manufacturing process you use, including process flow maps and annotated site plans